Commonly Treated Conditions

 - Chiropractic Treatment of Lateral Epicondylitis: A Case Report Utilizing Active Release Techniques.
 Journal of Chiropractic Medicine 2014 Conservative Chiropractic Care of Lateral Epicondylitis.
 JMPT 2000

-Chiropractic care focuses on the movement as well as the function of the body.
-Because correct biomechanics is important when participating in sports at all levels, chiropractic care is excellent support during sports participation at all levels.
-Without this efficient movement or because of collisions experienced in contact sports injuries often occur.
+Chiropractic care focuses on the movement and also the function of the body.
+Because correct biomechanics is important when participating in sports at all levels, chiropractic care offers excellent support during sports participation at all levels.
+Due to a lack of efficient movement or, because of collisions experienced in contact sports injuries often occur.

 - Ernst E, Posadzki P. Chiropractic for the prevention and/or treatment of sports injuries: a systematic review of controlled clinical trials.
 Focus on Alternative and Complementary Therapies.
 2012;17:9–14.

 Young children can experience many small accidents throughout their lives.
 Examples of these small accidents could include:

 - hunching over school desks or carrying heavy school bags and also

 - poor posture involved in prolonged computer and device use.

 Children and teens have very different needs from adults with regard to chiropractic treatment.
 Therefore, treatment is always modified to suit the age of the child receiving care.
 Using carefully selected techniques, that above all, are safe and gentle, our chiropractor can assist with any issues relating to a child’s posture and spinal health.

 During pregnancy hormonal changes impact your ligaments.
 Also, the weight, size, and position of your baby can cause strain and stress on the body structures.
 For these reasons, you may experience back pain.
 Chiropractic care is a safe, gentle, and effective treatment for back pain.
 Chiropractic is also a natural and drug-free way of managing your back pain during your pregnancy.